emilioano/Eminder/README.md

 The available types is: once, daily, weekly, monthly, interval, yearly.
 There is a feature to let AI create the tasks based on user input which is very powerful.

 Besides from this, one instance of the schedulemanager should be run as a service in the background which will handle the trigger checks and distribution of notifications!
+Preferably this runs on a server.

 The application also generates a performance report measuring operation times and generates files in the reports folder.
 There is a logger that records relevant actions and generates .txt files which are located in the logs folder.